When you arrive at Chennai International airport you will be welcomed and transported the hotel.

 We take a short break and then visit the Aurobindo Ashram, which extends all through the French part of town.
 It is an interesting place, for it is here that Indian nationalist, philosopher, guru, poet and yogi, Sri Aurobindo Ghose wrote, meditated and left his body.
 His spiritual partner, Mirra Alfassa born in Paris France with that name but more so known as The Mother also lived, worked and left her body here.
 Their remains were buried at the Aurobindo Samadhi the spiritual heart of the Ashram.

-When lunch is over we will take an excursion to Auroville, which is located some 10 km off Pondicherry.
-It is a universal city instated on February 28th, 1968 with a mission to have a place that transcends nationality, politics and religion where all humanity can live in unity.
+When lunch is over we will take an excursion to Auroville, which is located some 10 km outside Pondicherry.
+It is a universal city instated on February 28th, 1968 with a mission to be a place that transcends nationality, politics and religion where all humanity can live in unity.
 The city was intended to hold 50,000 people however, as of May 2014, the actual population was 2,345.
-It is separated into 4 zones:, cultural, international, industrial and residential with over 50 production units in Auroville participating in a variety of activities like the manufacturing of cheese, production of candles, incense, clothes, jewels, potteries and articles of tanning which can be purchased from the shops of Auroville and Pondicherry and even outside of India.
+It is separated into 4 zones: cultural, international, industrial and residential with over 50 production units in Auroville participating in a variety of activities like the manufacturing of cheese, production of candles, incense, clothes, jewels, potteries and articles of tanning which can be purchased from the shops of Auroville and Pondicherry and even outside of India.
 In the center of the amphitheater, placed in a marble urn which has the shape of a lotus flower is a bit of earth from every state in India and over 175 nations of the world.
-The amphitheater is a striking representation of a city that was birthed for the purpose of the unity and integrity of all mankind.
-Before 1968, this city was just uncultivated land, since then the dwellers have planted two million trees of varying species and origins.
-There have also been a lot of experiments in terms of forestation, water conservation, solar energy, organic agriculture, ground preservation and social integration on these 2000 acres of land.
+The amphitheater is a striking representation of a city that was created for the purpose of the unity and integrity of all mankind.
+Before 1968, this city was just uncultivated land; since then the dwellers have planted two million trees of varying species and origins.
+There have also been many experiments in terms of forestation, water conservation, solar energy, organic agriculture, ground preservation and social integration on these 2000 acres of land.

 Walk along the seafront promenade at twilight which is like a seaside town in the Mediterranean.
-There is a large statue of Gandhi and in the cafes on the beach-side, you can enjoy a spicy chicken curry and coq au vin or whatever suits you’re fancy.
-Overnight in Pondicherry!
+There is a large statue of Gandhi and in the cafes on the beach-side, you can enjoy a spicy chicken curry and coq au vin or whatever suits your fancy.
+Overnight in Pondicherry.

 Our drive from Pondicherry to Tanjore southwards unveils an extraordinary landscape with the greens of the paddy fields, golden expanses of harvested corn spread out on the road and coconut and banana trees extended to the skies.
 This fusion of nature creates a glorious sight.
 The rivers are occupied with women washing their linens while others balance the pots and baskets laden with sugar cane on their heads.
 Imagine this spectacular blend of color, people, animals and plants, bullocks, goats and monkeys making their way through the traffic – perhaps you may even spot a baby elephant.

 On our way there, we will visit Gangai Konda Cholapuram Temple and Airavatesvara Temple at Darasuram.
-These along with Brihadeswara Temple of Tanjore have all been designated as UNESCO World Heritage Sites of India under the group Great Living Chola Temples.
-These are three stonework temples devoted to Shiva which showcase the progression of Chola architecture and art, exemplifying the Chola civilization throughout the period of the 10th and 13th centuries, which succeeded the Pallavan empire responsible for Mahabalipuram in South India.
+These along with the Brihadeswara Temple of Tanjore have all been designated as UNESCO World Heritage Sites of India under the group Great Living Chola Temples.
+These are three stonework temples devoted to Shiva which showcase the progression of Chola architecture and art, exemplifying the Chola civilization throughout the period of the 10th and 13th centuries, which succeeded the Pallavan empire responsible for Mahabalipuram.

 We stop first at the Heritage Temple of Gangai Konda Chola Puram, a temple that showcases some of the finest architecture in India and has a 9 story vimanam (temple tower) that reaches a height of 185 feet.
 Built in 1012-1044AD by Rajendra Cholason of the Rajaraja-I, it is believed that it was a memorial to his triumphant march to the river Ganga.
 The temple itself was constructed in 1020 AD and has been kept in good condition.
 Like other temples there are several images of the legends of Vishnu and Shiva.
 On a whole the temple abounds with splendid detailed carvings that are distinctively Chola styled.
 As part of its collection of stone sculptures there is a large stone lingam (Shiva phallus), a dancing Ganesha, a decorated well covered by a lion’s head and a beautiful band demonstrating King Rajendra Chola being enthroned by Shiva and Parvati.
 The temple at Gangaikonda Cholapuram no longer operates as the Airavatesvara Temple of Darasuram, Brihadeswara Temple of Tanjore do.

-We continue our drive to Tanjore.
-And on arrival we transfer to the hotel.
+We continue our drive to Tanjore (Thanjavur).
+On arrival we transfer to the hotel.
 The channel of the Cauvery (Kaveri) River is a huge and fertile area for growing rice.
 It is the busiest part of Tanjore.

 As we continue to tour South India we will visit Brihadeshwara Temple after breakfast .It is another testimony of the outstanding architectural skills that existed in ancient India.